-Philanthropic donations and other support from alumni and friends of SOAS bring multiple benefits to the life and work of the SOAS.
+Philanthropic donations and other support from alumni, partners and friends of SOAS bring multiple and transformational benefits to the life and work of the SOAS.
 Donations are vital to SOAS, and have a lasting impact, recent projects include support towards digitisation and collection care facility in our Library, funding research, endowing academic posts, and providing scholarships and bursaries to ensure that we continue to attract the best students from diverse backgrounds.
 We are passionate about widening and transforming access to SOAS.

 SOAS is registered with the Fundraising Regulator, the independent regulator of charitable fundraising.
 SOAS commits to being clear, honest, open and respectful when fundraising and adheres to the Fundraising Promise.